-See CDC Environmental and Social Checklist as it contains questions and tips to help fund managers to assess the E&S aspects of an investment.
+See CDC environmental and social checklist as it contains questions and tips to help fund managers to assess the E&S aspects of an investment.

-IFC's Performance Standards, when applied consistently, well and in a timely manner provide an effective E&S due diligence framework which should ensure effective management of E&S risks.
+IFC's Performance Standards - when applied consistently, well and in a timely manner - provide an effective E&S due diligence framework which should ensure effective management of E&S risks.
 However, particular attention should be given to circumstances where:

-- Food security risks are evident and smallholder farmers will be affected by the company's operations. - Vulnerable groups and individuals will be affected. - Women may be affected in a different way as compared to men. - There is evidence of systematic or generalised corruption in the aquistion of land or leases (this is not uncommon in many emerging markets and is not generally captured via the IFC Performance Standards framework). - Long-established assets are being acquired (generally agribusiness or plantations) see section 4.2 below.
+- Food security risks are evident and smallholder farmers will be affected by the company's operations. - Vulnerable groups and individuals will be affected. - Women may be affected in a different way to men. - There is evidence of systematic or generalised corruption in the acquisition of land or leases (this is not uncommon in many emerging markets and is not generally captured via the IFC Performance Standards framework). - Long-established assets are being acquired (generally agribusiness or plantations).

 Companies and investors should have an understanding of the risks they pose to, and their impacts on, local communities.
-Companies can identify risks and impacts via a formal Environmental and Social Impact Assessment (ESIA), though it is important to recognise that land-related impacts are often poorly addressed in ESIAs (a function of consultant capacity, timing and scope of ESIAs, adequacy and completeness of consultation and difficulties in the definition of social baselines, amongst other reasons).
+Companies can identify risks and impacts via a formal Environmental and Social Impact Assessment (ESIA), though it is important to recognise that land-related impacts are often poorly addressed in ESIAs (a function of consultant capacity, timing and scope of ESIAs, adequacy and completeness of consultation, and difficulties in the definition of social baselines, amongst other reasons).

 The materiality of land acquisition issues partly depends on the scale and location of a company's activities.
 However land acquisition issues occur more often in some sectors given their intrinsic characteristics.

-These sectors include:
+- Sectors and activities with particularly significant land acquisition and involuntary resettlement issues

-- Agriculture, aguaculture and forestry.
+- Agriculture, aquaculture and forestry.

 - Infrastructure.

 - Power generation, transmission and distribution.

 - Mining.

 - Oil and gas operations (including extraction, refining and transportation).

 - Large-scale construction activities.

 - Large-scale manufacturing facilities.

-Fund managers should ensure that at a minimum, companies operate in compliance with applicable laws and regulations.
-Additionally, fund managers should assess: (i) government capacity and commitment to provide fair and transparent acquisition and leasing practices in line with international good practice; (ii) companies' alignment with international standards and ability (as appropriate) to develop Action Plans to ensure that any gaps are addressed within a reasonable time frame.
+Fund managers should ensure that, at a minimum, companies operate in compliance with applicable laws and regulations.
+In addition, fund managers should assess assess (i) government capacity and commitment to provide fair and transparent acquisition and leasing practices in line with international good practice (ii) companies' alignment with international standards and ability (as appropriate) to develop action plans to ensure that any gaps are addressed within a reasonable time frame.
 Where significant risks and impacts are encountered, it is likely that specialised advice will be required.